 If you currently receive a service from our Trust, then make contact with the team that provides you with care and treatment as soon as you can.
+You can find contact details on our service directory.

 It may be helpful to refer to your care plan, which should have details of who to contact in a crisis, or contact your named care coordinator or worker (that is the main person who is currently helping you).
 Or if you prefer you can contact us direct on the numbers below.